BerylCrescent/challenge_portfolio_Wiola/README.md

 ## Subtask 3

-Test cases help organising work while developing an app or software.
+Test cases help in organising work while developing an app or software.
 Their presence enables you to catch errors/bugs that could have made their way into the final project.
 Each written test case covers subsequent areas of the app, when properly formulated they will allow us to draw the right conclusions, thus enabling further development.
 Also, they provide us with information about how a given element of our system should be working, how it should be designed and whether the product at the current stage of development meets the requirements.

 My first contact with test cases is basically an anegdote I heard in college - a particular test case for a certain game - __*'I get on and off a horse for 8 hours, each time the character has a different weapon in his hand.'*__ Sounds like a boring cliché...
 And yet, repeating this action will verify many elements, including finding and fixing bugs that could spoil not only the gameplay, but also the studio's reputation.